developer-portal/content/tools/virt-builder/about.md

 Import it into libvirt, with similar sytax as shown in previous examples.

+NOTE: The 'fedora-repos-rawhide' RPM can also be installed from inside the image too: `dnf install fedora-repos-rawhide`.

 ## Manipulating the virtual machines

 Use the libvirt shell interface `virsh(1)` or `virt-manager(1)` to